 page for a breakdown of what I offer.

 How long does it take and how much does it cost?

 Turnaround depends on how full the diary is and how long the book is!
 A developmental edit of an 80,000-word novel generally has a four-week turnaround from the start date agreed upon.
 Price is dependent on the word count and content of the manuscript (some books need more work than others!).
 Contact me

 to discuss your book and receive a quote in your currency, tailored to your requirements.

 I am happy to receive payment via Wise, PayPal, or bank transfer.
 Please follow instructions on your invoice and see below for terms & conditions.*

 Can I talk to you?
 Where are you?!

 Yes!
-Get in touch to arrange a Skype meeting to talk about your book and what level of editing might be right for you.
-I’m currently based in Middle Earth (also known as New Zealand), but I work with authors all over the world.
+Get in touch to arrange a video call to talk about your book and what level of editing might be right for you.
+I’m currently based between New Zealand and the UK, but I work with authors all over the world.